FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 On the other hand, if your use case involves monitoring or collecting metrics—such as through MQTT—without needing direct hardware interaction, a **cloud instance** may be more suitable.
 This option allows you to centralize data collection and processing, making it easier to manage and analyze data from multiple devices.

+*Note: The instructions provided in this article also work for [self-hosted](/docs/install/introduction/) FlowFuse environments.
+Just ensure that when following the steps, you're performing the actions within your self-hosted FlowFuse setup rather than the FlowFuse cloud platform.*

 ### Creating a Cloud Instance

 Creating a cloud instance is necessary in both cases.
 The FlowFuse snapshot feature, accessible via the `flowfuse-nr-plugin`, does not support direct device snapshots.
 Instead, you must first create a snapshot for the Cloud Instance and then assign it as the target for your device.